Does this test have other names?

 What is this test?

-This test measures the amount of cholesterol in your blood to help determine your risk for heart disease.
+This test measures the amount of cholesterol in your blood.
+This helps your healthcare provider figure out your risk for heart disease.

 Cholesterol is a substance found in all of your body's cells, where it plays an important role.
-But your body can develop too much cholesterol if you eat the wrong types of foods, especially fried foods and foods with saturated or trans fats.
-Some medical conditions can also make your cholesterol level too high.
+But your body can have too much cholesterol if you eat the wrong types of foods.
+These include fried foods and foods with saturated or trans fats.
+Some health conditions can also make your cholesterol level too high.

-If you have too much cholesterol in your blood, it can stick to and inflame the walls of your arteries, leading to heart disease.
-Excess cholesterol helps cause narrowing of the vessels that bring blood to your heart muscles.
-This narrowing is called atherosclerosis.
+If you have too much cholesterol in your blood, it can stick to the walls of the arteries in your heart.
+This can cause heart disease.
+Cholesterol can also stick to the walls of arteries elsewhere in your body.
+This can cause other artery diseases.
+The extra cholesterol can make your blood vessels narrower (atherosclerosis).
+This narrowing makes it harder to get enough blood through your blood vessels.
 If your heart muscles don't get enough blood, you may be at risk for a heart attack.

-The American Heart Association recommends that all adults ages 20 and older have their cholesterol checked once every five years.
+The American Heart Association recommends that all adults ages 20 and older have their cholesterol checked every 4 to 6 years.

 Why do I need this test?

-You may have this test as part of your regular medical checkup.
-You may have this test done more often if you are at risk for heart disease or have other medical problems linked to high cholesterol.
+You may have this test as part of your regular health checkup.
+You may have this test done more often if you are at risk for heart disease or have other health problems caused by high cholesterol.

 Here are some common reasons for the test:

-You have risk factors for heart disease, such as older age, obesity, family history of heart disease, high blood pressure, smoking, or diabetes.
+You have risk factors for heart disease.
+These include older age, obesity, family history of heart disease, high blood pressure, smoking, and diabetes.

-You have a condition that may be closely linked to high cholesterol, including diabetes; alcoholism; and thyroid, liver, and kidney disease.
+You have a condition that may be closely linked to high cholesterol.
+This includes diabetes, alcoholism, and thyroid, liver, or kidney disease.

 You eat a diet high in cholesterol and fats.

-You may also have this test if you had high or borderline cholesterol on a previous blood test and your doctor is checking to see whether medication, diet, exercise, and other lifestyle changes are helping lower your cholesterol.
+You may also have this test if you had high or borderline cholesterol on an earlier blood test.
+Your healthcare provider may want to check to see whether medicine, diet, exercise, and other lifestyle changes are helping lower your cholesterol.

 What other tests might I have along with this test?

-Your doctor may also order other blood tests to find out your HDL ("good") cholesterol, LDL ("bad") cholesterol, and triglyceride levels.
+Your healthcare provider may also order other blood tests to find out your HDL ("good") cholesterol, LDL ("bad") cholesterol, and triglyceride levels.
 This combination of blood tests is called a lipoprotein profile or a lipid profile.

 What do my test results mean?